 What is Vngle?

-Vngle is all about understanding different views on life in the United States.
+Vngle serves as a medium to understand different views on life in the United States from region to region.

 Our work is a response to the rising polarization in America.